kindlyops/havengrc/README.md

 ### Tmux

 We have a tmux session defined with https://github.com/tmux-python/tmuxp/ this may make it easier to monitor logs as you work.
+This is also handy if you want to do development on a remote VM.

     pip install --user tmuxp
     tmuxp load ~/go/src/github.com/kindlyops/mappamundi